-Where possible a photograph and a link to the 1911 census has been added of the street.
+Where possible a link to the 1911 census has been added to the street name.

 Streets beginning with:

 A : B : C : D : E : F : G : H : I : J : K : L : M : N : O : P : Q : R : S : T : U : V : W : X : Y : Z :

 O’Brien’s Lane: Located near Baker’s Place.

 O’Callaghan’s Strand (North Strand/Farrashone) and O’Callaghan Avenue: named in 1934 after Michael O’Callaghan, who was Mayor of Limerick in 1920 and who was shot by British Auxiliaries on the 7th March 1921 during the War of Independence.

 O’Connell Street: (formerly George’s Street) and O’Connell Avenue (formerly Military Road) were named after Daniel O’Connell (1775-1847), who in 1829, after the Catholic Emancipation Bill had been signed by King George IV, became the first Catholic to sit in the British House of Commons since the Reformation because he had initiated and led this campaign, he became known as “The Liberator”.
 It is interesting to note that the O’Connell Monument in the Crescent was unveiled in 1857.
 It took until 1913 before the street name changed.

 O’Curry Street: (formerly Frederick Street), named after the scholar Eugene O’Curry (1798-1862) who was employed as a timekeeper during the construction of the Wellesley (now Sarsfield) Bridge.
 He subsequently worked in St. Joseph’s Hospital, and with the Ordnance Survey as a place name officer.

 O’Donovan’s Lane: Located off Curry’s Lane in Irishtown.